ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 * native stack unwinding approaches offer stacktraces that are necessarily approximate (due to tail calls) and can be harder to interpret but have no runtime overhead in the non-failing case.

+Yet another design would be to relegate handling and reporting of backtraces completely to the runtime system.
+This would avoid the thorny design questions surrounding changing ``SomeException`` but would we would lose out on many of the benefits of offering structured backtraces to the user.

 Unresolved Questions
 --------------------